Latah Creek: Little Latah Creek

 Little Latah Creek, about 10 mi long, is a generally southwest-flowing stream, and at the confluence carries almost as much water as Latah Creek.
 The creek begins a few miles south of Plummer, and its headwaters are near the ridge where north-flowing Plummer Creek also begins.
 U.S. Highway 95 crosses the creek very near the headwaters, and for its entire length, it follows Lovell Valley Road.
 Near the junction of Idaho State Route 60 and Washington State Route 274, which is the continuation of Lovell Valley Road in Washington State, it receives Moctileme Creek, its largest tributary, on the left bank.
 Moctileme Creek is about 6 mi long, flowing west from Windfall Pass and mostly paralleling State Route 60.
 At this point, Little Latah Creek has already grown large from agricultural runoff.
 The creek then bisects Tekoa, flows underneath Washington State Route 27, and enters Latah Creek.

 Rock Creek

 Rock Creek begins just about 1 mi west-southwest of Worley.
 Like Little Latah Creek, it is in the vicinity of 10 mi long.
 The creek turns west from its headwaters and begins to parallel its North Fork, which flows south then turns west from its headwaters at Plummer.
 The North Fork is actually longer than the mainstream, although it carries only a slight amount of water when they join.
 The creek then crosses the state border and flows west of Rockford, then turns west then north, crossing under State Route 27, entering a narrow gorge similar to that of Latah Creek.
 After meandering in the down cut gorge for a while, the creek straightens out and heads west-northwest, spilling into Latah Creek after turning sharply south just southwest of Duncan.

+Marshall Creek

+Marshall Creek begins in the wetlands East of Cheney, flows through the town of Marshall where it was once dammed for a mill, and enters Latah Creek between the Creek at Qualchan golf course and the Cheney-Spokane Road exit of US-195.
+The creek receives flow from Minnie Creek, which also begins in the wetlands East of Cheney.